leejoramo/UUCGV/UUCGV ByLaws.md

 The name of this organization shall be the Unitarian Universalist Congregation of the Grand Valley, located in Grand Junction, Colorado.

-## Article ???: Definitions ##
+## Article ???: Abbrevations ##

-Board
-:   UUCGV Board of Trustees

-COM
+In this document the following will be referred to by the following acronyms:

+UUCGV : Unitarian Universalist Congregation of the Grand Valley

-:	UUCGV's Committee on Ministry
+COM: UUCGV's Committee on Ministry

-LDT
-:	UUCGV's Leadership Development Team
+LDT : UUCGV's Leadership Development Team

-MDD
-:	Mountain Desert District
+MDD : Mountain Desert District

-PWR
-:	Pacific Western Region
+PWR : Pacific Western Region

-TLC
-:	UUCGV's Team Leadership Circle
+TLC :UUCGV's Team Leadership Circle

-UUA
-:	Unitarian Universalist Association
+UUA :Unitarian Universalist Association

-UUCGV
-:	Unitarian Universalist Congregation of the Grand Valley

 ## Article II: PRINCIPLES, MISSION, VISION, COVENANT